If you’re looking to experience one of Costa Rica’s most incredible geological marvels during your vacation – don’t miss Poas Volcano.

 If you’re traveling from San Jose, Costa Rica, check out this excellent half-day small group tour.
 You’ll be picked up from your hotel in a comfortable shuttle early in the morning to ensure your arrival at Poas before the clouds move in.
 Tour the volcano with your small group and a knowledgeable local guide who will tell you all about the incredible volcano.
 The tour takes about 4 hours total and costs about $110 USD.

 This three-in-one tour allows you to experience Poas Volcano in all its glory, along with a visit to a coffee plantation and a trip to the stunning La Paz waterfall gardens.
 You’ll be picked up early in the morning from your hotel in the San Jose area and transported on an air-conditioned shuttle to all of the amazing spots.
 The tour includes breakfast and lunch along the way and all of your entrance fees.
 For the cost of only $154 USD, it’s a bargain for an unforgettable full day of fun.

 Poas Volcano and Starbucks Coffee Tour

 Starbucks lovers will adore this unique experience, including visiting Poas Volcano and Costa Rica’s Starbucks Farm.
 Aside from viewing Poas, you’ll get to go behind the scenes at the massive commercial plantation that provides Starbucks with tasty coffee beans.
-The tour includes pick-up from your hotel in San Jose, along with lunch and bottled water, throughout your journey for $142 per person.
+It’s one of the best coffee tours on offer in Costa Rica!
+The tour includes pick-up from your hotel in San Jose, along with lunch and bottled water, throughout your journey for $150 USD per person.

 Scenic flight over Poas Volcano